tdb219/NU_Bootcamp_VBA_Challenge/README.md

 # NU_Bootcamp_VBA_Challenge
-Homework 2

-Files have been added for submission
+The files for Homework 2 have been submitted for grading

-.PNG files contain the screenshots of the Excel workbook
+The .PNG files contain the screenshots of the Excel workbook

-.bas files contain the VBS code used in the analysis - one for the statistical analysis, the other for the color conditional formatting.
+The .bas files contain the VBS code used in the analysis - one for the statistical analysis, the other for the color conditional formatting.

-Contact me with any questions
+Contact me if you have any questions